angular/angular/aio/content/guide/service-worker-config.md

 | `*`          | Matches 0 or more characters excluding `/`                                                             |
 | `?`          | Matches exactly one character excluding `/`                                                            |
 | `!` prefix   | Marks the pattern as being negative, meaning that only files that don't match the pattern are included |

+**\*** Pay attention attention that some characters with a special meaning in a regular expression are not escaped (or added) in the internal glob to regex conversion and can result in unexpected behavior.

 Example patterns: